NaveedNaseem84/PP2---RPSLS/README.md

 ### Process Map

-The diagram below maps out the processes and the path taken evaluating the state of the game and the choices made:
+The diagram below maps out the processes and the path taken evaluating the state of the game on the choices made:

 ![Process Map](readme-images/processmap.png)

 ## Landing page

-The landing page presents the users with a clean, easy to follow layout of the game.
+The landing page presents the user with a clean, easy to follow layout of the game.
 The user is welcomed and invited to have fun with clear instructions on what they need to do next (Choose a pose).
 The site and game are accessible on multiple devices giving a seamless user experience as illustrated below:

 ![RPSLS show on different devices ](readme-images/responsive-on-all-devices.png)